mienaikoe/ziyu/Lore/Notes.md

 - Days should be depicted as being longer than 3 earth days (amounts of Ma'To and La'To might have to be adjusted as well)

+- "We know truth not only by reason but also by heart"

 Option3: Lissa has a covert army of moles and manipulators in every tribe, in Shaki and in the shadestead, slowly converting people with blackmail and bribery.
 Impossible to fight directly.
   - Most realistic